 Not sure if Chiropractic is right for you?
 Come for a short consultation (no treatment is given at this stage).

-If you are not sure whether Chiropractic is right for you or can help your condition we offer FREE 30 minute consultations known as a Structural Assessment, in which we carry out a basic examination and discuss our findings with you.
+If you are not sure whether Chiropractic is right for you or can help your condition we offer a 30 minute consultation, in which we carry out a basic examination and discuss our findings with you.
 Based on what we find, we can advise on whether Chiropractic treatment is suitable for your condition and and give you more details about treatment options.
-These assessment appointments are available daily at the clinic.

 McTimoney Chiropractic Prices